 - Other military families: The comforting I-know-what-you’re-going-through support of other military families is something your friends and family back home may not be able to offer.

 - Safety and security: Staying on the installation can give your service member peace of mind knowing that you and your family are safe and secure.

-- Family routines: Keeping to your regular routines during a deployment brings a sense of normalcy for your family.
+- Family routines: Keeping your regular routines during a deployment brings a sense of normalcy for your family.
 The same school, sports teams, Girl Scout or Boy Scout unit, piano lessons and clubs can keep your children occupied.
-Keeping your job and being familiar with the community businesses and resources can give you a sense of routine, too.
+Keeping your job and being familiar with the community businesses and resources can give you a sense of stability.

 - Settling into the military community: Putting down roots during the deployment can make your partner’s return home easier.
-This may or may not be the last deployment, so establishing routines and creating connections in the community can help you and your family live the mobile military life.
+This may or may not be the last deployment, so establishing routines and creating connections in the community can help you and your family master the challenges of military life.

 Deciding to move

 After you’ve considered all your options, you may decide that moving closer to home or somewhere else is best for you and your family.
-Remember to do these things if you choose to move:
+Here are some things to remember if you choose to move: